-"When I woke at East Ruggedy hut this morning & caught a glimpse of light in the distance, it was an unexpected sight.
-The weather forecast was quite grim with a big storm predicted to hit (I had written this day off, thinking we would be stuck indoors!)
-So I grabbed my gear & raced over the dunes to the beach - normally a 30 minute stroll.
-For a split second, I thought about heading up to the lookout (as in "The Ruggedy Isles"), but there was no time for that.
-Fortunately, I had explored this end of the beach the day before, so I knew where I needed to be & headed straight here.
-Mike from Art By The Sea Gallery was already on the beach & spotted me running - he said he'd never seen me move so quick!
-He'd been out searching for kiwi - in vain as it turned out, but he joined me to witness this great spectacle unfold.
-Just as I got up on these rocks & extended my tripod, the sun peeked through a small gap in the clouds & lit the Ruggedy range & islands, then a little bit later it reached the waves as well.
+"When I woke at East Ruggedy hut this morning & caught a glimpse of light in the far distance, I was surprised.
+I had written this day off, thinking we would be stuck indoors with a big storm that was forecast.
+But maybe, just maybe there was a slim chance for some dramatic light at sunrise?
+Seconds later & I was racing down through the dunes to the beach & whilst I thought about hiking up to the lookout (see "The Ruggedy Isles"), there was no time for that.
+Luckily I'd explored this end of the beach the day before, so I knew this would make a good vantage point.
+Mike from Art By The Sea Gallery was at the other end of the beach & spotted me running (he'd never seen me move so quick!)
+He'd been out searching for kiwi - in vain as it turned out, but he joined me to witness this incredible sight unfold.
+Just as I had clambered up on these rocks & extended my tripod, the sun peeked through a gap in the clouds & lit the Ruggedy Range & islands, then a minute later it reached the waves as well.
 Wow!
-I captured almost 100 photos, shooting 9 frames across the horizon for each sweep (including multiple shots of each frame with different wave patterns, so I could stitch these together).
-The whole show lasted about 15 minutes before we headed back to the hut, just as the wind picked up & all hell broke loose.
+All this time, I was shooting continuously & I captured almost 100 images, shooting 9 frames across the horizon for each set, including multiple shots of each frame with varying wave patterns, so I could later stitch everything together.
+A few minutes later, the cloud filled the sky & blocked the sun, bringing this remarkable show to an abrubt end.
+Stunned by what we'd seen, we retreated back to the hut for a well deserved coffee, just as the wind picked up & all hell broke loose.
 The storm had arrived on time & it wasn't mucking around!"

 Equipment: Phase One XF 100Mp Trichromatic + Schneider Kreuznach 35mm blue lens